-The Clery Act requires that the college maintain a daily Public Crime Log covering the most recent 60 day period.
-BCC's log is located in the Public Safety Office (L 154) and is available for public viewing 24 hours/day 7 days/week, 365 days/year.
-Persons wishing to view it should simply state their desire to do so the Desk Officer and ready access will be provided.
-If someone requests information beyond the 60 day window, it will be provided within 2 business days.
+The Clery Act requires that the college maintain a daily Public Crime Log covering the most recent 60-day period.
+BCC's log is located in the Public Safety Office (L-154) of the Pitkin Education Center at the Paramus campus and is available for public viewing 24 hours/day, 7 days/week, 365 days/year.
+Persons wishing to view it should simply state their desire to do so to the Desk Officer and ready access will be provided.
+If someone requests information beyond the 60-day window, it will be provided within 2 business days.
 The log contains information about the nature of the reported crime, the date and time reported, the date and time it occurred, the general location, and the disposition of the matter by the college.
-All crimes (not just Clery-reportable crimes) are entered in to the log.
+All crimes (not just Clery-reportable crimes) are entered into the log.
 Log entries must be made within two business days of the report being made to the Public Safety Department.

 There are two exceptions when entries are permanently excluded from the Public Log.
 One is when the disclosure is prohibited by law, and the other is if the disclosure would jeopardize the confidentiality of the victim.
-In addition there are four instances when information may be temporarily withheld from the Public Log.
+In addition, there are four instances when information may be temporarily withheld from the Public Log.
 This withholding can only take place when there is clear and convincing evidence that the release of information would (1) jeopardize an ongoing investigation; or (2) jeopardize the safety of an individual; or (3) cause a suspect to flee or evade detection; or (4) result in the destruction of evidence.
-Once the release of the information will no longer likely causes one of these adverse effects, it will be placed in the Public Log.
+Once the release of the information will no longer likely cause one of these adverse effects, it will be placed in the Public Log.
 Only law enforcement personnel (not Public Safety Department personnel) can determine following an investigation that a crime is unfounded (i.e. did not occur).
-Unfounded crimes, which are very rare, must be included in the annual statistical report.
+Unfounded crimes, which are very rare, must be included in the crime statistics section of the annual security report.

-The statistics that are reported in the annual Clery Report include the following criminal offenses reported to campus security authorities and/or local police agencies: murder, manslaughter by negligence, rape, fondling, incest, statutory rape, robbery, aggravated assault, burglary, motor vehicle theft, manslaughter, arson; arrests and persons referred for campus disciplinary action for liquor law violations, drug-related violations, and weapons possession; hate crimes, unfounded offenses as well as categories of domestic violence, dating violence, and stalking incidents.
+The statistics that are reported in the Annual Security Report include the following criminal offenses reported to campus security authorities and/or local police agencies: primary crimes which include murder, manslaughter by negligence, rape, fondling, incest, statutory rape, robbery, aggravated assault, burglary, motor vehicle theft, arson; arrests and persons referred for campus disciplinary action for liquor law violations, drug-related violations, and weapons possession; hate crimes, unfounded offenses, as well as categories of domestic violence, dating violence, and stalking incidents.

-On March 7, 2013, President Obama signed a bill that strengthened and reauthorized the Violence against Women Act.
-Included within the Act were amendments to the Clery Act that afford additional rights to campus victims of sexual violence, dating violence, domestic violence, and stalking.
-For the offenses of domestic violence, dating violence, and stalking, such statistics shall be complied in accordance with the definitions used in section 4002(a) of the Violence against WomenAct of 1994.
-The Department of Education is continuing to refine reporting requirements and has requested educational institutions make a good faith effort to include 2013 statistics regarding offenses of dating violence, domestic violence, and stalking.
+On March 7, 2013, President Obama signed a bill that strengthened and reauthorized the Violence against Women Act (VAWA) of 1994.
+Included within the Act were amendments to the Clery Act that afford additional rights to campus victims of sexual assault, dating violence, domestic violence, and stalking.
+For the offenses of domestic violence, dating violence, and stalking, such statistics shall be compiled in accordance with the definitions used in section 4002(a) of the VAWA of 1994.
+The Department of Education is continuing to refine reporting requirements and has requested educational institutions make a good faith effort to include statistics regarding offenses of dating violence, domestic violence, and stalking.